Episode Number: 68

 Renay: They’re supposed to be challenging but fun.
 Don’t let your dreams be dreams, guys.
 Set realistic reading challenges.
 The end.

-Renay: As 2017 begins, a lot of us are going to look ahead to potential favourites that the year’s going to deliver.
+Renay: As 2017 begins, a lot of us are going to look ahead to potential favorites that the year’s going to deliver.
 Ana, let’s go back and forth and share some of the things we’re excited about.
 Hit me with your number one.

 Ana: You know what my number one is.